11th Coast Regiment, Royal New Zealand Artillery: History

 The name of the regiment was changed to 11th Coast Regiment in October 1944 and in the same year, the coastal defences were effectively mothballed.
-After the war it was decided that only the defences at Lyttleton should be kept in an operational state by a small peacetime garrison.
+After the war it was decided that only the defences at Lyttelton should be kept in an operational state by a small peacetime garrison.
 In 1948 the territorial force was reorganised.
 All the New Zealand Artillery became part of the Royal New Zealand Artillery and the batteries were renumbered as: